UoL-TSE/NoDoS/README.md

 To do this just execute the command `docker compose down --volumes` and start it again regularly.<br>
 WARNING!
 THIS WILL DELETE ANY DATA INSIDE THE DATABASE!

+To access the database on MySql Workbench the required password for port 3306 is `nodos-pass`.

 ### Running the proxy
 #### Creating a virtual environment